Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

-where the back-flow operator $\mathbb{F}$ describes the response of the whole state on the scattering process described by the bare collision integral $Q_0[\rho_{\rm p}]$.
-The latter is given by the usual form from the Master equation,
+where the backflow operator~\eqref{Dr_oper} describes the response of the whole state on the scattering process described by the bare collision integral $\mathcal{I}_0[\rhop]$.
+The latter is given by the usual form of the Master equation,

-with the transition rate $w(\lambda, \mu)$.
-The transition rate is computed from the Fermi's golden rule and involves matrix elements of the perturbing operator $\hat{q}_j(x)$.
+with the transition rate $w(\lambda, \mu)$ and density of holes defined as $\rho_{\rm h}=\rho_{\rm t}-\rho_{\rm p}$.
+The transition rate is computed from the FGR and involves matrix elements of the perturbing operator $q_j(x)$.
 Typically, the transition rate obeys a detailed balance relation,

 and in such circumstances, the stationary state of~\eqref{master} is thermal with inverse temperature $\beta$.
 Lack of the detailed balance relation open ways for athermal stationary states.